nervosys/AutonomySim/README.md

 ## References

-For technical aspects on the design of `AutonomySim`, refer to the original `AirSim` manuscripts and subsequent works:
+For technical aspects on the design of `AutonomySim`, refer to the original `AirSim` manuscript:

 ```bibtex
 @techreport{shah2017,